-Topic: State Water Resource Control Board’s Economic Feasibility Analysis in Consideration of a Hexavalent Chromium Maximum Contaminant Level (MCL) White Paper.
+Topic: State Water Resource Control Board’s Cost Estimates in Consideration of a Hexavalent Chromium Maximum Contaminant Level (MCL) White Paper.

 Thank you to all who helped CalMutuals take action with the State Water Resources Control Board to bring potential issues regarding the Hexavalent Chromium cost estimates to the forefront of discussion.

 Topic: CalMutuals Comment Letter about Governor Newsom Draft Resiliency Portfolio lacking Affordability